 How Much Do Real Estate Agents Make in Georgia?

-As an aspiring real estate agent, one of your first questions is likely about income potential.
+As an aspiring real estate agent, you may be wondering about income potential.
 While there isn’t one simple answer, understanding the average earnings can give you a clear picture of what’s possible.

-According to the latest data from September 2025, the average salary for a real estate agent in Georgia ranges between $64,410 and $126,235.
+According to the latest data from December 2025, the average salary for a real estate agent in Georgia ranges between $58,960 and $108,755.
 However, it’s important to remember that as a real estate professional, your income isn’t a fixed salary.
 Instead, you’ll earn commissions based on the properties you help buy or sell.
+It’s also important to note that many real estate agents work in the industry as a part-time gig.

 Here’s a look at what different sources report for real estate agent salaries in Georgia: